 One of the biggest concerns surrounding health club operations during COVID-19 has been the potential for airborne transmission, and the increased risk associated with indoor spaces.
 However, scientists increasingly recognize that not all indoor spaces are created equal.
-A well-ventilated health club implementing social distancing, cleaning, and mask wearing does not carry the same level of risk as a less well-ventilated restaurant in which patrons are sharing a table with members outside their household while not wearing masks.
+A well-ventilated health club implementing safety protocols does not carry the same level of risk as a less well-ventilated restaurant in which patrons are sharing a table with members outside their household while not wearing masks.

 In order to help us better understand and quantify risks associated with indoor spaces, two scientists at the Massachusetts Institute of Technology (MIT), Martin Z. Bazant and John W. M. Bush created a model for COVID-19 transmission in a well-mixed room factoring in a number of variables.
 The model underpins the open access app, and is built based on existing models of airborne disease transmission.
 Variables in the model include:

 - Ventilation parameters, e.g. MERV rating and air changes

 - Mask type and mask compliance

 The app calculates the number of people who can be in a given space for a certain amount of time before theoretically being exposed to COVID-19.
 The calculations and evidence supporting the app is outlined in the article, “A guideline to limit indoor airborne transmission of COVID-19,” now published in the Proceedings of the National Academy of Sciences.